 Children are continuously watching us and take over a lot of our own behaviors.
 An empowered woman who loves and approves of herself is more able to raise a self-confident daughter, who is less likely to let herself influenced by the way other people perceive her.

-Let’s be better role models for the girls in our lives starting today!
+Let us be inspiring role models for the girls in our lives starting today!

 Want more useful tips and weekly inspiration?